tektoncd/experimental/webhooks-extension/README.md

 - Only Git Hub webhooks are currently supported.
 - Only `push` and `pull_request` events are supported at the moment.
 The webhook is currently only created with both `push` and `pull_request` events.
-- All Knative event sources are created in the namespace into which the dashboard and this extension are installed.
+- All knative event sources are created in the namespace into which the dashboard and this extension are installed.
-- Currently the Docker registry to which built images are pushed is hard coded from the registry you specified at install time, there is work underway to change this restriction.
 - Only one webhook can be created for each git repository, so each repository will only be able to trigger a PipelineRun from one webhook.

 - Three pipeline definitions are currently supported.